daschiller/nfc_sensor/README.md

 # Hardware

 The board has been designed in KiCad.
-You can use it generate your own Gerbers.
+You can use it to generate your own Gerbers.

 Here's a shortened BOM: